 The A+ Schools Program has become the most successful model for arts-based whole school reform in the nation.
-There are currently 50 A+ Schools in 29 counties, and we recruit and train an additional five to seven schools each year.
+There are more than 50 A+ Schools in 34 counties, and we recruit and train an additional five to seven schools each year.

 N.C.
 Arts Trails showcase our distinctive cultural assets including Appalachian music, Cherokee arts and culture, literary heritage, traditional and contemporary crafts, and African American music.
-Guidebooks, CDs, websites, and brochures promote the trails to tourists and visitors.
+Guidebooks, CDs, websites, and brochures promote the trails to visitors and residents.

 Creative Economy Research measures the economic impact of the state’s arts industry, which according to our most recent study, generates $1.24 billion in direct economic activity, supports more than 43,600 full-time jobs, and provides $119 million in local and state government revenue.